theopmw/Top-Spots-London/README.md

 Through the contact page, users are encouraged to provide feeback on the site and reccommend venues they would like to see added to the site.

 <!-- The site has also been designed to allow the user to filter by type of venue so they can quickly and efficiently search for the type of experience they seek: restaurants, pubs, streetfood markets, breweries/tap rooms or distilleries. -->

+If the site is perceived as successful, it is anticipated that the site could be expanded to include the following features:

+* Add a way for users to save or mark the venues they like
+* Add weekly/monthly round-ups of venues, for example "Best venues to visit this week"/"This months Top Spots"
+* Add a way for users to browse venues in list format, rather than using the interactive map
+* Add a way for users to search or filter venues by area
+* Add details of any special events or promotions happening at a venue
+* Add a way for users to add comments on the venues - could be implemented at the bottom of each venues information page
+* Add an integrated directions API, for example Google Directions or Citymapper

 Mention something about the range of culinary experiences available in London and how diverse the London food/drink scene is?
 Explosion of streetfood over the last 10-15 years?